zeratul2099/home_observe/README.md

 Installation:

 - Set up a account at https://notifymyandroid.com/ and generate an api-key.
-- Copy settings_example.py to settings.py and edit it according your needs, including the nma-apt-key.
+- Copy settings_example.py to settings.py and edit it according your needs, including the nma-api-key.
 - Install pynma from https://github.com/uskr/pynma.git in your PYTHONPATH or copy pynma.py to the home_observe directory
 - 'sudo python2 home_observe.py'